How to apply

 - A small number of applicants - mainly in arts subjects - may be called for further post-pool interviews in Cambridge on a single day in January.

 - The University runs an 'open offer' system by which a small number of offers are made which are subsequently allocated to colleges in the summer, following publication of A-level results.
-These offers are usually made by the end of January.
+These offers are usually made by the end of January, although in some cases a decision may be made by the time most decisions are sent out.

 By mid-February - entry for STEP exams

-All candidates whose offer of a place is conditional upon STEP grades (additional maths qualifications required for some courses) must be entered by their examination centre (school) for the relevant papers.
+- All candidates whose offer of a place is conditional upon STEP grades (additional maths qualifications required for some courses) must be entered by their examination centre (school) for the relevant papers.
+Usually, St catharine's only requries this for applicants for our mathematics course.

 Early May - acceptance of offers